 Although efficacy was not a Phase 1b trial objective, tumor response was evaluated.
 A 67% ORR was observed in 27 patients who were evaluable for radiological response according to RECIST 1.1, including 11% with complete response and 56% with partial response.
 In addition, an 84% ORR was observed in 25 patients who were evaluable for CA-125 response according to Gynecologic Cancer InterGroup, or GCIG, criteria.
 Reductions in lesion size and declines in CA-125 are shown in the following figure below.
 All patients who were evaluable by RECIST 1.1 achieved a best response of stable disease or better, where stable disease indicates lack of objective response but without disease progression.
-The median time between prior platinum therapy and disease progression prior to enrollment in the trial, known as platinum free interval, or PFI, was 9.4 months, and 40% of patients had received more than one prior line of platinum-based chemotherapy.
+The median time between prior platinum threapy and disease progression prior to enrollment in the trial, known as platinum free interval, or PFI, was 9.4 months, and 40% of patients had received more than one prior line of platinum-based chemotherapy.
 Two-thirds of patients enrolled in the trial were partially platinum-sensitive, with PFI 6-12 months.
 The remaining one-third of patients were platinum-sensitive, with PFI greater than 12 months.
-The median progression-free survival, or PFS, was 10.2 months across all patients and was 10 months and 11.4 months in partially platinum-sensitive and platinum sensitive patients, respectively.
+The median progression-free survival, or PFS, was 10.2 months and 12 months and 11.4 months in partially platinum-sensitive patients, respectively.
 The median OS was 24.3 months.
 This was the first clinical trial of APR-246 with cytotoxic chemotherapy and we believe that the data demonstrated that the agent can be combined with carboplatin and PLD at standard doses.

 Data supporting the carboplatin and PLD doublet as a treatment option in platinum-sensitive HGSOC were generated in the CALYPSO trial, a phase 3 clinical trial sponsored by an international consortium of 10 cancer research organizations.
 The CALYPSO trial enrolled 976 patients, randomized to receive either carboplatin and PLD (48%) or carboplatin and paclitaxel (52%).
-All patients had received a maximum of two prior lines of chemotherapy; in the carboplatin and PLD arm, 88% had received one prior line and 12% had received two prior lines.
-The median interval since last chemotherapy, or therapy-free interval, was 15.2 months in the carboplatin and PLD arm, of whom 35% had a therapy-free interval of 6-12 months and 65% had a therapy-free interval in excess of 12 months.
-The most frequently reported AEs in the carboplatin and PLD arm included neutropenia (80%), nausea (78%), fatigue (78%), anemia (66%), constipation (55%) and vomiting (49%).
+All patients had received a maximum of two prior lines of chemotherapy; in the carboplatin and PLD arm, 88% had received a maximum of two prior lines of chemotherapy; in the carboplatin of 6-12 months and 65% had a therapy-free interval in excess of 12 months.
+The most frequently reported AEs in the carboplatin and PLD arm included neutropenia (80%), nausea (78%), fargue (78%), anemia (66%), constipation (55%) and vomiting (49%).
 The most common grade 3+ AEs included neutropenia (35%), thrombocytopenia (16%) and anemia (8%).
 In the carboplatin and PLD arm PFS was reported as 11.3 months and OS as 30.7 months.
-Median PFS in the carboplatin and PLD arm was greater than the 9.4 months PFS in the carboplatin and paclitaxel arm (hazard ratio: 0.821, 95% CO, 0.72 - 0.94, P = 0.005).
+Median PFS in the carboplatin and paclitaxel arm (hazard ratio: 0.821, 95% CO, 0.72 - 0.94, P = 0.005).
 Response rates were not reported for the CALYPSO trial.
 Whereas the CALYPSO trial enrolled a majority of patients with treatment-free interval exceeding 12 months, our PiSARRO Phase 1b trial enrolled a majority of patients with partially platinum-sensitive disease which is generally recognized as a patient population with inferior treatment outcomes.